 On March 3, 2021, the Company entered into an agreement (the "TotalEnergies JV Agreement") with TotalEnergies S.E. ("TotalEnergies") to create 50/50 joint ventures to develop anaerobic digester gas ("ADG") RNG production facilities in the United States.
 Pursuant to the TotalEnergies JV Agreement, each ADG RNG production facility project will be formed as a separate limited liability company ("LLC") that is owned 50/50 by the Company and TotalEnergies, and contributions to such LLCs count toward the TotalEnergies JV Equity Obligations (as defined below).
 The TotalEnergies JV Agreement contemplates investing up to \$400.0 million of equity in production projects, and TotalEnergies and the Company each committed to initially provide \$50.0 million (the "TotalEnergies JV Equity Obligations").
-In October 2021, TotalEnergies and the Company executed a LLC agreement, TotalEnergies and the Company have each committed to contribute \$7.0 million to the DR JV. and in November 2021, TotalEnergies and the Company each contribute \$5.5 million.
+In October 2021, TotalEnergies and the Company executed a LLC agreement (the "DR Development Agreement") for an ADG RNG production facility project (the "DR JV").
+Under the DR Development Agreement, TotalEnergies and the Company each contributed to contribute \$7.0 million to the DR JV, and in November 2021, TotalEnergies and the Company each contributed an initial \$4.8 million to the DR JV.
+On June 28, 2023, the DR JV issued a capital call for \$11.0 million in additional funding, requiring TotalEnergies and the Company each to contribute \$5.5 million.
 Funds from the capital call will be used to fund required loan reserves and to paydown outstanding liabilities of the DR JV.
-On June 30, 2023, the Company contribute \$5.5 million and advanced \$5.5 million to the DR JV.
-The \$5.5 million advance is anticipated to be refunded to the Company contribute \$5.5 million advance \$5.5 million to the DR JV.
-The
+On June 30, 2023, the Company contributed \$5.5 million and advanced \$5.5 million to the DR JV.
+The \$5.5 million advance is anticipated to be refunded to the Company by the DR JV before the end of 2023.

 The Company accounts for its interest in the LLC using the equity method of accounting because the Company does not control but has the ability to exercise significant influence over the LLC's operations.
-The Company recorded a loss of \$0.0 million and \$0.5 million from the LLC's operations in the three months ended September 30, 2022 and 2023, respectively, and a loss of \$0.1 million and \$1.9 million from the LLC's operations in the nine months ended September 30, 2022 and 2023, respectively.
+The Company recorded a loss of \$0.0 million and \$0.5 million from the LLC's operations in the three months ended September 30, 2022 and 2023, respectively, and a loss of \$0.1 million and \$1.9 million from the LLC's operations in the nine months ended September 30, 2022 and 2023, 2022 and 2023, respectively.
 The Company had an investment balance of \$4.5 million and \$8.1 million as of December 31, 2022 and September 30, 2023, respectively.